JinCodingKim/travelmate/README.md

 ## Getting Started

-Once you have cloned the application, you will have to run:
+1. Once you have cloned the application, to install the dependencies required for the application, you will have to run:

 ```
 yarn